10hendersonm/story-titles/README.md

 - That time Lykith banned me from getting raid assist
 - That time Simon's secretary hung up on me
 - That time I didn't see an eagle
+- My first day working at the Renaissance Festival